-Soul Surfer, Surfing Coach, Yoga Aficionado, Healthy Food Cook Apprentice, long time DJ now retired.
-Aspiring and amateur producer with original music and remixes released on institutions such as Bush Records, Baroque Records, King Street Sounds, Kult Records, Hush Recordz, Monique Musique, Musica Gourmet, Nite Grooves, or Go Deeva Records.
+Long time DJ, Soul Surfer, Surfing Coach, Photography and Videography apprentice, Yoga Aficionado and time to time aspiring music producer with original music and remixes released on institutions such as Bush Records, Baroque Records, Go Deeva, King Street Sounds, KULT, Hush Recordz, Monique Musique, Musica Gourmet, Nite Grooves, Perlekind Records or Go Deeva Records.

-Multifaceted artist floating around the emotional spectrum from Deep House to Techno that also loves music to tune out the chaos and focus on meditation or daily yoga practice.
+Multifaceted artist floating around the emotional spectrum from Organic House to Techno that also loves music to tune out the chaos and focus on meditation, daily yoga practice or ecstatic dance.

 I BEGAN MY JOURNEY DJING BEFORE THE CDJS, TRAKTOR, REKORDBOX AND USB PLAYERS.

 Back in those days, (on the last century) i had to select records from my collection, to sort and play thousands of records through to understand the structure, figure out the key, label moods with white stickers, organize by genre which defined on my own.
 For over a decade used to play more than 4 hour set, or even 6 to 8 hours regularly on weekends.
 This usually meant to take two large UDG cases.